Tarmean/tarmean.github.io/mutable_lenses.md

 ## Law of the land

-Here are some laws I'd assert to allow reasoning:
+Here are some laws I'd deem reasonable

-##### Dead Reads

-Reads which aren't used should be removable:

-    () <$ viewM l
-    ~
-    pure ()

-This forbids things like the `std::map::operator[]` from C++ which inserts a default value into the map when the key is missing.
-Much less confusing to use an update and return the new value when this is needed.

 #### Get Put

-    v <- viewM l
+    v <- viewM l s
-    setM l v
+    setM l v s
     ~
     pure ()

 #### Put Put

-    setM l v
+    setM l v s
-    setM l v
+    setM l v s
     ~
-    setM l v
+    setM l v s

 #### Put Get

-    setM l v
+    setM l v s
-    v' <- viewM l
+    v' <- viewM l s
     assert (l == l')

+##### Dead Reads

+Reads which aren't used should be removable:

+    () <$ viewM l s
+    ~
+    pure ()

+This forbids things like the `std::map::operator[]` from C++ which inserts a default value into the map when the key is missing.
+Good.
+Use an update and return the new value when this is what's needed.

 ## Problems